How BMW Has Kept Up and Performed in the EV Race

 Introduction to BMW's Electric Journey

 BMW, like many traditional car manufacturers, was very wary of the EV technology.
 Is it worth it putting all your eggs in one basket, leaving the ICE industry which has been your DNA, blood, and history so far?
 BMW's foray into the electric vehicle (EV) market began with the launch of the BMW i3 in 2013.
-Since then, the German automaker has significantly expanded its electric lineup, embracing innovation and sustainability.
+Since then, the German automaker has significantly expanded its electric lineup.
 But how has BMW kept up and performed in the increasingly competitive EV race?
-Let's take a look at the company's BEV (Battery Electric Vehicle) product line and its overall performance in this electrifying journey.
+Below we look at BMW's BEV (Battery Electric Vehicle) line-up and how it has actually performed in the EV race.

 Performance and Innovation